TheoChem-VU/PyFrag/docs/standalone.rst

 Simple Pyfrag Calculation
 =========================

 The user may choose to only install the part of the program needed to perform the Activation Strain Analysis (ASA) based on Activation Strain Model (ASM).
 The ASA can be performed using a variety of quantum chemical software packages, including: ADF, Gaussian, Orca, and Turbomole.
 The user must only provide a series of coordinate from the reaction path.
+An input sample is provided in the standalone_ example folder for either ADF_, Gaussian_, Orca_ and Turbomole_.

 ADF
 ---